lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson.md

    > A typical résumé contains a "summary" of relevant job experience and education, as its French origin implies.
 The résumé is usually one of the first items, along with a cover letter and sometimes an application for employment, which a potential employer sees regarding the job seeker and is typically used to screen applicants. **The goal of this project is to create an online version of the résumé using HTML, CSS, and the minimum amount of JavaScript.**

    <div class="bubble small">
-      Alright, mate, from now on all the tasks should be added to the projects!
+      Alright, mate, from now on all the tasks of this mission should be added to the GitHub Projects!
    </div>
    <div style="clear: both;"></div>